Ritzy10/PowerBI_Practical_Exam_Rita/README.md

 The dataset is based on the **AdventureWorks Sales** data.
 The deliverables include:
-- Data extraction, transformation, and loading (ETL) in Power Query
+- Data extraction, transformation and loading (ETL) in Power Query
 - Star schema data modeling
 - Advanced DAX measures
 - Interactive report pages and dashboard
 - Row-Level Security (RLS)
 - Full documentation with visuals and publishing

----

 ## Dataset Description
 The project uses **AdventureWorks Sales.xlsx** containing: